Internet of things: Privacy, autonomy, and control

 Justin Brookman, of the Center for Democracy and Technology, expressed concern regarding the impact of the IoT on consumer privacy, saying that "There are some people in the commercial space who say, 'Oh, big data – well, let's collect everything, keep it around forever, we'll pay for somebody to think about security later.'
 The question is whether we want to have some sort of policy framework in place to limit that."

-Tim O'Reilly believes that the way companies sell the IoT devices on consumers are misplaced, disputing the notion that the IoT is about gaining efficiency from putting all kinds of devices online and postulating that the "IoT is really about human augmentation.
+Tim O'Reilly believes that the way companies sell IoT devices to consumers is misplaced, disputing the notion that the IoT is about gaining efficiency from putting all kinds of devices online and postulating that, "IoT is really about human augmentation.
 The applications are profoundly different when you have sensors and data driving the decision-making."

-Editorials at WIRED have also expressed concern, one stating "What you're about to lose is your privacy.
+Editorials at WIRED have also expressed concern, one stating, "What you're about to lose is your privacy.
 Actually, it's worse than that.
 You aren't just going to lose your privacy, you're going to have to watch the very concept of privacy be rewritten under your nose."

 The American Civil Liberties Union (ACLU) expressed concern regarding the ability of IoT to erode people's control over their own lives.
 The ACLU wrote that "There's simply no way to forecast how these immense powers – disproportionately accumulating in the hands of corporations seeking financial advantage and governments craving ever more control – will be used.
 Chances are big data and the Internet of Things will make it harder for us to control our own lives, as we grow increasingly transparent to powerful corporations and government institutions that are becoming more opaque to us."

-In response to rising concerns about privacy and smart technology, in 2007 the British Government stated it would follow formal Privacy by Design principles when implementing their smart metering program.
-The program would lead to replacement of traditional power meters with smart power meters, which could track and manage energy usage more accurately.
+In response to rising concerns about privacy and smart technology, in 2007, the British Government stated it would follow formal Privacy by Design principles when implementing its smart metering program.
+The program would lead to the replacement of traditional power meters with smart power meters, which could track and manage energy usage more accurately.
 However the British Computer Society is doubtful these principles were ever actually implemented.
-In 2009 the Dutch Parliament rejected a similar smart metering program, basing their decision on privacy concerns.
+In 2009, the Dutch Parliament rejected a similar smart metering program, basing their decision on privacy concerns.
 The Dutch program later revised and passed in 2011.